Back to All Events

 Hosted by: Gallerist Andrea Lamarsaude outside Art on Main

-Please contact Junanne Peck at junannepeck@mac.com or 214-336-8526 if you are interested in learning more about participating.
+Please contact Ariel Esquivel at arielesquivelartist@gmail.com if you are interested in learning more about participating.

 This exhibition presents authentic Chicano lowrider cars as living works of art, displayed outdoors in a setting that reflects their public, community-centered nature.